IvanDilberovic/face_recognition/README.md

-A litlle React application for face recognition
+A little React application for face recognition